freedomson/playkubo/README.md

 ### Step 3 - Enable SSH access

-SSH is disabled by default but it is easy to enable by copying a blank text file named "ssh" to the boot partition.
-This can be done at the same time "wpa_supplicant.conf" is copied across.
+SSH is disabled by default but it is easy to enable by copying a blank text file named *ssh* to the boot partition.
+This can be done at the same time *wpa_supplicant.conf* is copied across.

 ## Step 4 – Eject, Insert and Boot